 Global Steering Committee

-- Introduction - Charter - Statutes - International Coordination Centre - Steering Committee - Advisory Board - Member Organisations - Logos
+Introduction - Charter - Statutes - Steering Committee - Advisory Board - Member Organisations - Logos - Volunteer Opportunities

-The Steering Committee of the international network provides vision in international strategic planning in cooperation with Member Organisations and Active Individuals.
-The Steering Committee is composed of the members of the steering committee of World Carfree Network Europe, plus representatives from international member organisations, to form a total of 7-13 members.
-For inquiries or comments related to the overall work of the Steering Committee, please contact the current International Coordination Centre liaison to the Steering Committee.
+The Steering Committee of the global network provides vision in international strategic planning.
+It is composed of representatives from former member organisations (we no longer offer formal membership) as well as active individuals, to form a total of 7-13 full members, plus a number of observers.
+For inquiries or comments related to the overall work of the Steering Committee, please contact Simon Field (contact details below).

 Are you interested in joining the SC?
 For further information on the work involved and how to apply for the position please see the SC description.